COLIN CUTHBERT / SCIENCE PHOTO LIBRARY COLIN CUTHBERT / SCIENCE PHOTO LIBRARY

 Sperm bank.
-Several microtubules (or straws) of cryogenically stored sperm being removed from the storage tank.
+Samples of cryogenically stored sperm being removed from the storage tank.
 This container is filled with liquid nitrogen, which keeps its contents at almost -200 degrees Celsius.
-After a sample is removed and thawed, the most healthy sperm cells are selected by a computer imaging system and then used for in vitro fertilisation to treat infertile couples.
+After a sample is removed and thawed, the most healthy sperm cells are selected by a computer imaging system and then used for in vitro fertilisation (IVF) to treat infertile couples.
 Storage of frozen sperm can preserve a man's ability to have children if his fertility is threatened by cancer of the testis.
 Use of sperm from an anonymous donor can also help couples where only the male partner is infertile.

 Model release not required.
 Property release not required.